-How are branch offices presented on North Data?
+How Are Branch Offices Displayed on North Data?

-North Data focuses on legal entities, not operational locations.
-Branch offices are therefore not shown as separate company pages, but their information can still appear within the context of the main company, based on how official registers provide the data.
+North Data focuses on legal entities rather than operational locations.
+As a result, branch offices do not appear as separate company pages.
+Instead, branch/related information may appear within the context of the main company, depending on how official registers provide the data.

 A branch office is not a separate legal entity.
 It usually: